-At the west end is the medieval font where St Margaret Clitheroe was baptised in 1553.
-In 1571 she married John Clitheroe, a butcher with premises in The Shambles.
-Clitheroe (nee Middleton) converted to Catholicism, and was put to death for hiding a priest in 1586.
+At the west end is the medieval font where St Margaret Clitherow was baptised in 1553.
+In 1571 she married John Clitherow, a butcher with premises in The Shambles.
+Clitherow (nee Middleton) converted to Catholicism, and was put to death for hiding a priest in 1586.

 A Confusion of Names